 Photo Credit: Margaritaville Lake Resort

-Anglers looking for an early morning breakfast can find it at Chesnie’s Cafe (32MM) in Red Oak Resort.
+Anglers looking for an early morning breakfast can find it at Chesnie’s Cafe (7MM) in Millstone Marina.
 This family-run restaurant starts serving breakfast at 5 AM.
 Insider Tip: There’s an indoor dock for catching crappie and bluegill.
 Phone: 573-873-9099.

 Breakfast on the Gravois Arm

 King of the breakfast perhaps?
 Jolly Rogers Grub & Grog (4.5MM) has something for everyone.
 Breakfast is served every morning, but the “Grand Pirate Buffet” on Saturdays and the “Grand Pirate Feast” with a steak and egg bar are noteworthy.
 Insider Tip: Jolly Rogers Grub and Grog’s Bloody Mary Bar features all local fresh vegetables.
 They pickle the vegetables themselves and hand stuff the olives.
 Phone: 573-392-0700.

 Whether you’re coving out or docked, waking up on the Lake of the Ozarks is rejuvenating and beautiful.
 Being able to go to breakfast by boat is a great way to start the day!
 The water is calm and perfect for cruising.
 So join the countless others who start their day with breakfast lakeside.